python/cpython/Doc/library/signal.rst

    The old values are returned as a tuple: (delay, interval).

-   Attempting to pass an invalid interval timer will cause a :exc:`ItimerError`.
+   Attempting to pass an invalid interval timer will cause an :exc:`ItimerError`.
+Availability: Unix.

 .. function:: getitimer(which)

    Returns current value of a given interval timer specified by *which*.
+   Availability: Unix.

 .. function:: set_wakeup_fd(fd)